archehr-qa/archehr-qa.github.io/index.md

 The dataset consists of questions (inspired by real patient questions) and associated EHR data (derived from the MIMIC database[^mimic]) containing important clinical evidence to answer these questions.
 Each instance of the question-note pairs is referred to as a "case".
 Clinical note excerpts come pre-annotated with sentence numbers which must be used to cite the clinical evidence sentences in system responses.
 Each sentence is manually annotated with a "relevance" label to mark its importance in answering the given question as `"essential"`, `"supplementary"`, or `"not-relevant"`.

 The development set comes with the relevance keys.
 For the test set cases, the submissions should return a natural language answer with citations to the clinical note sentence numbers.

+### Access

 The dataset is available on [PhysioNet](https://doi.org/10.13026/zzax-sy62).

-### Access

-The development and test datasets will be made available in February and March (tentatively) through PhysioNet[^physionet].
-To ensure timely access to the datasets upon release, please sign up for PhysioNet and complete the required training to access the [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/).
+Please sign up for PhysioNet[^physionet] and complete the required training to access the dataset.

 ## Evaluation
-<p style="margin-top: -1.2em;">(Tentative)</p>

 Submissions will be evaluated based on their use of clinical evidence for grounding _("Factuality")_ and the relevance of the generated answers _("Relevance")_.